18 Nouns that Describe People’s Character

 Coward

-A coward is a person who doesn’t dare to do the things other people do not consider very difficult.
+A coward is a person who doesn’t dare to do the things that other people do not consider very difficult.

 - You have to go to the dentist!
 Don’t be a coward.